Unity-Technologies/com.unity.multiplayer.docs/docs/migration/upgrade-guide.md

 ### `NetworkVariable` changes

 `NetworkVariable` type is now generic only and the type specified in the generic needs to be a value type.
 First, change all your `NetworVariable*` types for their generic counterpart.
 For example, `NetworkVariableInt` becomes `NetworkVariable<int>`, NetworkVariableFloat becomes `NetworkVariable<float>` and so on.
 Now, some of your types (string, for example) will not match the new type requirements for `NetworkVariable<T>`.
 If your type is a string, you can use `FixedString32Bytes` instead.
 One should note that this type does not allow you to change the size of the string.
 For custom structs that only contain value types, you can implement `INetworkSerializable`, and it will work.
 Finally, for the other types, you will need to create your own `NetworkVariable`.
 To achieve that, create a new class, inherit from `NetworkVariableBase`, and implement all the abstract members.
+If you already had custom `NetworkVariable`, read and write functions now uses our `FastBuffer` to read or write from and to the stream.

 ### Scene Management changes